-Although the Instant Pot pressure multicooker has many different functions, the most commonly used is the Pressure Cook function.
+Although the Instant Pot pressure multicooker has many different functions (smart programs), the most commonly used is the Pressure Cook function.
 Pressure cooking allows you to cook foods at a fraction of the time it would take on the stovetop.

 How Does Pressure Cooking Work?

 The Nova pressure cooker create a closed environment where steam builds up in a tightly sealed pot.
 This, in turn, causes the internal temperature to rise and pressure to increase.

 Under high pressure, the fiber in the food is tenderized and flavors develop in a very short time.
 Nutrient-rich steam condenses in the pot instead of evaporating and nutritional value is retained because of the speed of cooking.

 Is the Instant Pot Duo Nova Safe to Use?

 This ain’t your grandma’s pressure cooker!
 If you’ve had experiences, like I, with stovetop pressure cooker mishaps in the past, fear no more.
 The Instant Pot eliminates most of those pressure cooker issues.